Celebrate Global Pride Day with these LGBTQI-themed movies and TV shows streaming

-Global Pride Day is Saturday, and it's another great opportunity to celebrate and learn more about the lesbian, gay, bisexual, transsexual, queer and intersex community that spans all races and ages.
+Global Pride Day Saturday is another great opportunity to celebrate and learn more about the lesbian, gay, bisexual, trans, queer and intersex community that spans all races and ages.

 Pride Day caps off the 50th anniversary of LGBTQI Pride Month.
 The first pride march in New York City was held on June 28, 1970 -- on the first anniversary of the Stonewall Uprising, which saw the gay community protesting police brutality.
 The Stonewall protests became a catalyst for the gay rights movement in the US and around the world.